 Increase water intake.
 A state of dehydration can cause you to become constipated.
 The easiest solution is to consume more water.
 If you are not a fan of plain water, then sparkling water may be even more effective than tap water at relieving constipation.
 Be sure to avoid sugary sparkling beverages, however, because they can worsen your constipation.
-[Editor’s Note: We recommend the following magnesium supplement Pure Essence Ionic Fizz ™ Magnesium.
+[Editor's Note: We recommend the following magnesium supplement Pure Essence Ionic Fizz ™ Magnesium.
 It's a balanced source of magnesium with other vitamins and mineral.]

 Feast on fiber.
 Although the experts have long encouraged us to include more fiber in our diets to help with constipation and other digestive issues, the messages seem to get lost or we tune them out.
 At the same time, it's important for you to know the type of dietary fiber that can help with constipation.